Guru-25/cat/DEMO_GUIDE.md

 **Demonstrate Control:**
 1. **Use "Quick Move to Location" dropdown**
    - Select "Construction Zone B"
-   - ✅ John Smith moves instantly to new coordinates
+   -  Gururaja moves instantly to new coordinates
-   - ✅ Proximity task list updates automatically
+   -  Proximity task list updates automatically
-   - ✅ Distance calculations recalculate in real-time
+   -  Distance calculations recalculate in real-time
-   - ✅ New coordinates display updates
+   -  New coordinates display updates

 **Show Practical Value:**
 > *"This simulates an operator moving to a new work area.
 Notice how the task priorities automatically reorder based on the new location."*